 HARMAN employs several audit tools to ensure suppliers meet appropriate quality levels.
-These tools are used at various stages throughout the supplier development process as well as in case of any problems during mass production.
+These tools are used at various stages throughout the supplier development process, for re-qualification, for mass production approval as well as in case of any problems during mass production.
 Audits may be conducted by external auditors or by HARMAN employees.
-Audit types include the following: